autr/RPi-Sampler/README.md

-# Raspberry Pi
+# Raspberry Pi Frame Sampler

-Proof-of-concept RAM video sampler made over a few beers with @langolierz 🍻
+Proof-of-concept video sampler made over a few beers with @langolierz 🍻

-* Records pixel buffers from CSI Camera to memory
+* Records pixel buffers from CSI Camera into RAM memory (`vector<ofPixel>`)
-* Can be played in reverse, sped up, slowed down
+* Playback can be reversed, sped up, slowed down
-* Maximum ~30 seconds with NTSE (640 x 480) in RGB24, when GPU split set to 128MB
+* Max ~30 seconds with NTSE (640 x 480) in RGB24, when GPU split set to 128MB
-* RPi crashes / runs out of memory at < 200MB
+* Crashes / runs out of memory at < 200MB

 **Controls**